 As identified above, it’s clear how a healthy and safe work environment is an important contributor to labor productivity and promotes economic growth.
 Investing in OSH increases the competitiveness and productivity of enterprises by reducing costs resulting from accidents at work and work-related health problems, and by enhancing worker motivation.

-A strong strategy initiated and adopted by senior management leads to numerous benefits, such as:
+A strong strategy initiated and adopted by senior management leads to numerous benefits, summarized below:

 - Improved productivity through less sickness absence